godadada/grunt-obfuscator-redux/README.md

 ### `strings`

   Boolean option for obfuscating simple strings.
 Defaults to `false`.
-If set to `true`, note that `use strict` has to be removed, as this option encodes all strings to octal representations.
-I'd suggest using [grunt-remove-usestrict](https://github.com/HAKASHUN/grunt-remove-usestrict) to remove them during build-time.

 ### `root`

   The base directory.
 Usually `__dirname` works just fine.

+## Caveats

+When obfuscating your project, keep in mind the following scenarios.

+#### Your code contains regular expression strings.

+If you use regular expressions as strings like `yourInputString.match('^[a-zA-Z0-9]')`, they might not behave as expected after obfuscation.
+This is a known bug (see [#24](https://github.com/stephenmathieson/node-obfuscator/issues/24)) in the base [`obfuscator`](https://github.com/stephenmathieson/node-obfuscator) package.
+To work around this, convert them to [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) objects, like `new RegExp(/^[a-zA-Z0-9]/).text(yourInputString)`.

 ## License

 (The MIT License)